nationalarchives/dr2-ingest/docs/architecture-decision-records/0019-remove-encryption-from-notification-topic.md

 ### Negative Consequences:

 - Loss of Encryption: Messages in the SNS topic will no longer be encrypted at rest, which might be a concern if the message content changes in the future to include sensitive information.
-Unlike other AWS services (S3, SQS, etc.), AWS does not offer a low-maintainance cross-account encyrption method for SNS.
+Unlike other AWS services (S3, SQS, etc.), AWS does not offer a low-maintenance cross-account encryption method for SNS.
 - Reduced Control: Without KMS encryption, we have less granular control over who can read the messages, potentially increasing the risk of unauthorised access.
 - Ongoing architectural policy: We must ensure that the messages published to this topic do not contain sensitive information.